amigavision/amigavision.github.io/best.md

 * High cost to acquire if you don’t have one already ~£550-£600 ($750) for a recapped Amiga 1200 on US & UK eBay
 * Hardware needs to be recapped if not done already
 * High cost to upgrade to faster CPU+RAM+HD — the Terrible Fire 1230 50MHz 64MB with IDE is €270 (~$320), and you need to add a CF/SD adapter on top of that
-* Needs a scaler or hardware upgrade to connect to HDMI, a good one is at least $100-150
+* Needs a scaler or hardware upgrade to connect to HDMI, a good one is at least $100-150 (we have omitted this cost and capability in the table below, but you will need one if you plan to use a modern display)

 ## MiSTer FPGA